AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 14.43 Remarks from Amb.
 Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA)

-14.48 Presentation of the organisations selected:
+14.48 Presentation by the 4 successful applicants

-* MS-Training Centre for Development Cooperation
-* Dear South Africa
-* Mzalendo Trust
-* SIVIO Institute

-15:28 Concluding remarks from moderator & next steps (2 minutes)
+15:28 Concluding remarks from moderator & next steps

 Join us to discover how citizens’ voices can be empowered by civic technology !

 Register here

 For any inquiry, contact us at info@charter.africa